cysouw/graphicalgrammar/text/other.md

 Feldertheorie [@diderichsen1957], giving nested schema like hansen [@diderichsen1957: 146] does not cite drach (1935) uses term "chinese boxes"

+*kinesisk Æskesystem* 'Chinese box-system' (146)

+"Disse Led markerer da Afsnit inden for den større Helhed, som vi vil kalde „Felter"; inden for Felterne kan der saa atter markeres en Række „Pladser"."
+(151)

+These parts mark sections within the larger whole, which we will call "fields"; within the fields a series of "places" can then again be marked.

 1964 English translation???

 details about history: https://da.wikipedia.org/wiki/Sætningsskema

+example p.
+162, 167 (only later editions), 186

 He knew about Hansen, but never cited it. acknowledgement in 1964 Festschrift for Hansen [@diderichsen1966: 364].